bitcoin-sv/ts-sdk/docs/overlay-tools.md

 #### Property requireAcknowledgmentFromAllHostsForTopics

-Determines which topics (all, any, or a specific list) mustt be present within all STEAKs received from every host for the broadcast to be considered a success.
+Determines which topics (all, any, or a specific list) must be present within all STEAKs received from every host for the broadcast to be considered a success.
 By default, all hosts must acknowledge all topics.

 ```ts
 requireAcknowledgmentFromAllHostsForTopics?: "all" | "any" | string[]